Sign up to create your custom IntoAlbania trip

 Part of the palace is also the church built for the Queen Geraldine.

 The Royal Gardens of the Palace are perhaps the most beautiful part of the entire complex.
-They include a chapel, an Odeon, several fountains, wonderful bronze statues, small greenhouses, decorative vegetation, and the asphalted paths which guide you through this truly memorable space.
+They include a chapel, an odeon, several fountains, wonderful bronze statues, small greenhouses, decorative vegetation, and the asphalt paths which guide you through this truly memorable space.
 Near the Odeon, you will find several busts of prominent Albanian patriots, as well.
 While strolling around and admiring the garden’s beauty, we suggest that you take a break and relax on the small meadows or benches located along the main promenade of the complex.